ITR Filing Deadline Missed? Last chance to claim your tax refund.

 Deduction on Interest Income Under Section 80TTA

-The deduction under section 80TTA is available for interest earned on savings accounts held with a bank, co-operative society or a post office.
+The deduction under section 80TTA is available for interest earned on savings accounts held with a bank, cooperative society, or post office.
 The maximum deduction that can be claimed under this section is Rs.
 10,000 in a financial year.

 Tax on Fixed Deposits

 Interest earned on fixed deposits is considered as income under the head 'Income from Other Sources' and is taxable as per the individual's income tax slab rate.
-The bank or financial institution where the fixed deposit is held deducts tax at source (TDS) on the interest earned on fixed deposits, if the interest earned exceeds Rs.
-40,000 per year.
-Senior citizens,can enjoy an income tax exemption upto Rs 50,000 on the interest income they receive from fixed deposits with banks, post offices etc., under Section 80TTB.
+The bank or financial institution where the fixed deposit is held deducts tax at source (TDS) on the interest earned on fixed deposits if the interest earned exceeds Rs.
+5000 (for individuals) and Rs.40,000 (for senior citizens) per year.
+Senior citizens can enjoy an income tax exemption of upto Rs 50,000 on the interest income they receive from fixed deposits with banks, post offices, etc., under Section 80TTB.

-It is important to note that TDS is deducted on the total interest earned on fixed deposits, if the amount of interest earned exceeding Rs.40000 or Rs.50000 as the case may be..
-Therefore, even if the interest earned on a fixed deposit is less than Rs.
-40,000 per year, individuals are required to report the interest earned while filing their income tax returns.
+It is important to note that TDS is deducted on the total interest earned on fixed deposits during the year exceeds the specified threshold.
+However, even if the interest earned on a fixed deposit is less than the specified threshold individuals are required to report the interest earned while filing their income tax returns before the last date to file ITR.

 Avoiding TDS on Fixed Deposits